GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/04_renderTargets.md

 title: Render targets
 ---

 Before we can actually render an object, we must also specify a render target which will serve as a surface to render the output to.
-We already covered render target creation in @ref windows and @ref offscreenRendering manuals.
+We already covered render target creation in [windows](User_Manuals/Advanced_Rendering/windows) and [offscreen rendering](User_Manuals/Advanced_Rendering/offscreenRendering) manuals.
 The only difference is that in those manuals we used a **Camera** component to set the target, and relied on the renderer to make use of it.

 In this chapter we'll show how to manually bind a render target for rendering, as well as some other render target related operations.